dirakx1/MoneyOnTangle/README.md

 ### Infrastructure considerations

 * Microservice oriented arquitecture on k8s (GCP or AWS or others).
-* The microservices can convert IOTA /to hardcurrency or hardcurrency to IOTA and connect to banks APIs
+* The microservices can convert IOTA -to- fiat or fiat to IOTA and connect to banks APIs